grafana/grafana/docs/sources/enterprise/saml/configure-saml.md

 ##### The `assertion_attribute_name` option

-`assertion_attribute_name` is a special assertion mapping that can either be a simple key, indicating a mapping to a single assertion attribute on the SAML response, or a complex template with variables using the `$__saml{<variable>}` syntax.
-When Grafana reads the SAML configuration, it uses a regular expression match to determine which form the property is in.
-Grafana will log helpful error messages on startup if this property is misconfigured.
+`assertion_attribute_name` is a special assertion mapping that can either be a simple key, indicating a mapping to a single assertion attribute on the SAML response, or a complex template with variables using the `$__saml{<attribute>}` syntax.
+Grafana will log error messages on startup if this property is misconfigured.

 **Examples**